Snmzgrkn/Snmzgrkn/README.md

 ###

-<p align="left">I'm Gürkan from Turkey<br><br>- 🔭University of Turkish Aeronautical Association / Computer Engineer 23'<br>- 📚 I'm currently learning on Patika+ Full Stack Development Bootcamp<br>- ⚡ I love flying remote control planes in my spare time.</p>
+I'm a dedicated Computer Engineer currently honing my skills in Full Stack Development at the Patika+ Bootcamp.
+With a strong foundation in computer engineering, I bring a mix of theoretical knowledge and practical experience, focusing on backend development and soon transitioning to frontend training.

+🌱 Currently Learning
+Backend Development at Patika+ Bootcamp
+Planning to transition to Frontend Development in the next phase
 ###

 <h3 align="left">🛠 Language and tools</h3>